 - Hands-on training: Heartland AV installers typically spend one to two hours with the key operators of the AV system to provide in-depth training and answer any questions.

-- On-site support for first-time operation: The first time the system is used, a Heartland AV technician can be on site to support the system and make adjustments as needed.
+- On-site support for the first-time operation: The first time the system is used, a Heartland AV technician can be on-site to support the system and make adjustments as needed.

 - Project documentation package: All component manuals and user guides will be nicely preserved for future documentation.
 Upon request, Heartland AV designers will provide an as-built drawing set to the customer.

-The team at Heartland AV stand behind each and every install we provide well past the day we complete the installation.
-For some customers, we provide the peace of mind of a preventative service call where a service technician comes on site to properly clean all the system components.
-This ensures that components do not overheat, and that all components are maintained for years to come.
+The team at Heartland AV stands behind each and every install we provide well past the day we complete the installation.
+For some customers, we provide the peace of mind of a preventative service call where a service technician comes on-site to properly clean all the system components.
+This ensures that components do not overheat and that all components are maintained for years to come.
 For all our customers, we provide 24x7x365 phone support and consultation.
 We may not answer on the first ring, but someone is always on call to talk through any issues.